-Aaron is pretty open with how he smokes briskets and has shared a nice collection of instructional videos.
+Aaron is pretty open with how he cooks briskets on his offset smokers and has shared a nice collection of instructional videos.

 Below are five Franklin brisket videos.
 The first three are part of a series where he walks you through smoking a brisket on an Old Country offset smoker.
 The last two videos stand on their own.

 Aaron covers two ways of trimming, dry rubs, fire management and wrapping methodologies.
 Actually he covers a whole lot more than that but I figured you would pick that up by watching.

 Enjoy the videos.
 I hope you pick up a few tricks.

 Part One of Three: The Brisket

 The “meat” of the first video is Aaron showing you how he trims and seasons a full packer brisket.
 Aaron is going to cook this Texas Style so the rub is pretty simple and he abuses the point since he wont be making burnt ends.

 Aaron starts smoking the brisket in a standard backyard offset smoker.He spends some time talking about how long you should expect a brisket to take as well as the importance of fire management and burning a clean fire.